lakshmi-intechcode/jng_instr_folder/week6/01_ajax_intro/exercises/02_whiskey_crud/README.md

 * Inside of the "views" folder start a `index.html`, `style.css`, and `main.js`
 * You will build an single page application that will allow the user to CRUD to the `whiskey.db` from the booze api repo
 * Start the whiskey api in a terminal window
+* It will run on port 8080
+* The endpoints of your ajax calls are inside of the repos README file.
+You should direct them to `http://localhost:8080/`
 * Build your application in the views folder

 #### User Stories